This is why customers choose Hänchen:

 • Checking of stick-slip behaviour

-Technical implementation
+Technical implementation and solution

 • 8 pressure chambers, pressure adjustable up to 600 bar